kingmercian/esp32-led-hbridge/README.md

 ## Why?

-My wife frequently purchases cheap battery/USB monochrome string lights on clearance at stores locally.
-I wanted to be able to take advantage of these lights to automate them in my home automation system.
+My wife frequently purchases cheap battery/USB monochrome string lights at stores locally or online retailers such as Aliexpress.
+I wanted to be able to take advantage of these lights to automate them in my home automation system, namely a set we have covering our curtains that I would like to toggle based on sunset. https://www.aliexpress.com/item/1005007634861597.html

 I was looking for a device to satisfy the following requirements:
 * The device should be able to control at least one set of string lights.